hetida/hetida-designer/frontend/end2end_tests.md

     && docker-compose -f docker-compose-dev.yml up --force-recreate
 ```

-and then run a fresh deployment of the base components / workflows via
+and in case auto-deployment is disabled run a fresh deployment of the base components / workflows via

 ```bash
 docker run --rm \